polakowo/datadocs/docs/big-data/data-processing.md

 - Apache Spark Framework uses a master–slave architecture.
 - Master node:
     - Driver: Schedules the job execution and negotiates with the cluster manager.
-    - SparkContext: Represents the connection to the Spark cluster.
+    - SparkContext (`sc` variable): Represents the connection to the Spark cluster.
+Creates RDDs.
+After Spark 2.0, SparkSession (`spark` variable) combines SparkContext, SQLContext, and HiveContext.
+Creates DataFrames.
     - DAGScheduler: Computes a DAG of stages for each job and submits them to TaskScheduler.
     - TaskScheduler: Sends tasks to the cluster, runs them, and retries if there are failures.
     - SchedulerBackend: Allows plugging in different implementations (Mesos, YARN, Standalone)